 Put them somewhere safe and dry and tell other family members where they are in case you are not at home.

+To make a claim, you can register a home claim or call us on 0330 100 7783.
 Before you make a claim, please make sure you have your policy schedule and as many details of the damage as possible to hand, as these will speed up your claim.